 Throughout the academic year Class Teachers monitor the progress of all children using a range of strategies.
-These assessments are formally recorded on a termly basis and are the basis for Raising Achievement Meetings with the Assistant Headteacher with responsibility for assessment.
+These assessments are formally recorded on a termly basis and are the basis for Raising Achievement Meetings with the SLT member with responsibility for assessment.
 During these meetings, the progress of pupils across the school is discussed.
 There is then a focus on those that are identified as making less than expected progress and those that have social, emotional or mental health difficulties that are affecting their ability to engage in their learning are discussed.
 Strategies that can be used by the Class Teacher are suggested and then put into place.
 If appropriate additional support may be put into place on a 1:1 or small group basis in order to address any specific areas of difficulty.

-If concerns are raised by class teachers in relation to a child's academic attainment or progress, they will speak to the SENDCO.
+Changes to the teaching provision in the classroom is always the first step as it may be that small changes in the way learning is presented to the child may be enough to improve their ability to access it and to support them in making progress.

+If, after the changes outlined above, concerns about the child's progress remain, the SENDCO will become involved.
 Together the class teacher and SENDCO will discuss the reasons for the concern and consider an appropriate way forward.
-Possible suggestions might be advice from outside agencies, SENDCO observations, specific intervention, pupil interviews, a higher level of differentiation, scaffolding and modelling or increasing resources available to support learning e.g. manipulatives in maths, pencil grips, coloured overlays and alternative methods of recording.
+This will be unique to each child depending on the difficulties they are exhibiting but possible suggestions might be advice from outside agencies such as a specialist teacher or speech and language therapist, SENDCO observations, specific intervention, pupil interviews, a higher level of differentiation, scaffolding and modelling or increasing resources available to support learning e.g. manipulatives in maths, pencil grips, coloured overlays and alternative methods of recording.